Naked Genius

 The Wild Writing Habits of Victor Hugo

-Victor Hugo, the legendary French author of Les Misérables and The Hunchback of Notre-Dame, led a life as bold and eccentric as his stories.
-Here are some curious facts that prove it:
+Victor Hugo, the French author of Les Misérables and The Hunchback of Notre-Dame, lived a life as bold and eccentric as his stories.

 The Naked Novelist

-To stay focused, Hugo sometimes wrote in the nude.
-He had his clothes taken away so he couldn’t leave the house until he finished writing—just him, a pen, and a blanket.
+To stay focused, Hugo sometimes wrote in the nude, with his clothes taken away so he could not leave until he finished writing.

 Dark Artist

-After criticizing Napoleon III, Hugo was exiled from France for nearly 20 years.
-He spent the time on Guernsey island, where he wrote Les Misérables.
+After criticizing Napoleon III, Hugo was exiled for nearly 20 years.
+On Guernsey island, he completed Les Misérables.

 Dinner with Ghosts

-Devastated by his daughter’s death, Hugo turned to spiritualism.
-He attended séances and even held ghostly dinner parties with “guests” like Jesus and Shakespeare.
+Grieving his daughter’s death, Hugo turned to spiritualism.
+He attended séances and even hosted ghostly dinner parties with “guests” like Jesus and Shakespeare.

 Napoleon Obsession

-Hugo once admired Napoleon Bonaparte enough to name his son after him.
-Later, he took aim at tyranny in his writing, showing his shift from awe to critique.
+Hugo once admired Napoleon enough to name his son after him, but later condemned tyranny in his writing.

 Endless Romance

-Hugo’s love life was as prolific as his prose.
-He had many affairs, including a decades-long relationship with actress Juliette Drouet, who followed him into exile.
+He had many affairs, including a decades-long relationship with actress Juliette Drouet, who joined him in exile.

 Saving Notre-Dame

-The Hunchback of Notre-Dame helped ignite public interest in the crumbling cathedral, ultimately leading to its restoration.
+His novel The Hunchback of Notre-Dame renewed public interest in the cathedral and inspired its restoration.

 A Farewell Fit for Royalty

-When Hugo died in 1885, over 2 million people joined his Paris funeral procession.
-He was laid to rest in the Panthéon, a national hero.
+When Hugo died in 1885, more than 2 million mourners filled Paris for his funeral.
+He was buried in the Panthéon as a national hero.

 Fighter for Justice

-Hugo wasn’t just a storyteller—he was a fierce advocate for human rights, fighting against the death penalty and refusing to return to France under Napoleon III.
+Hugo was also a passionate advocate for human rights, opposing the death penalty and resisting Napoleon III’s rule.

 FACTS YOU MIGHT BE INTERESTED IN